jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     defined, click the 'Select files' button.
 This will search for files matching the values you provided in the selected folder.
 Series that it successfully finds will be displayed in the left panel.
-Note that in the left panel you will first see a number, this increments sequentially and will be used to identify the series in the next part of the analysis.
+Note that in the left panel you will first see a number, this series ID increments sequentially and will be used to identify the series in the next part of the analysis.
 After that you will see the series name, in this case it should be something like *cytc_01_005_0001*.